Valdes-Tresanco-MS/gmx_MMPBSA/docs/Q&A/calculations.md

                   [2]:../assets/images/q_a/traj_comp.gif

-        2. You are trying to calculate the energetic contribution of a too-large group.
+        2. You are trying to calculate the energetic contribution of a very large group.
 Technically, the energy value should not exceed 7 digits, so if you get a value higher than this, this error will occur.
 Although `gmx_MMPBSA` can handle very large systems as described in example [Ribosomal50S_Mycalamide_A][9], it cannot determine certain energetic terms.
 This is a limitation of Sander when writing the output file.